Tubbo

-Tobias James Smith (born December 23, 2003), known online as Tubbo, is a British Twitch streamer and YouTuber who is primarily known for creating Minecraft content.
-He is also known for his time on the Dream SMP, an invite-only survival multiplayer (SMP) Minecraft server.
-As of July 2025, he has 5.2 million followers on Twitch, making him the 44th most followed streamer on the platform.
-He was nominated for Best Minecraft streamer at the 2021, 2022, and 2023 Streamer Awards.
+Tobias James Smith (born 23 December 2003), known online as Tubbo, is a British online streamer and YouTuber.
+His content focuses primarily on the video game Minecraft.
+He is known for his time on the Dream SMP, an invitation-only survival multiplayer (SMP) Minecraft server.
+As of July 2026, he has 5.2 million followers on Twitch, making him its 48th-most-followed streamer.
+He was nominated for Best Minecraft streamer at the Streamer Awards in 2021, 2022, 2023 and 2025.

 Career

 2018–2020: Early career

 Smith created his Twitch account, "Tubbo", in 2018.
 He created his YouTube account in 2018, and mostly uploaded Minecraft content.

-He started his career playing Counter Strike: Global Offensive before realizing the interactive potential of Minecraft's multiplayer servers.
-He had played the game since the beta version, after discovering it on a friend's family computer.
+He started his career playing Counter Strike: Global Offensive before realising the interactive potential of Minecraft's multiplayer servers.
+He had played the game since its beta version, after discovering it on a friend's family computer.
 Smith found himself drawn to Twitch for a challenge, telling TheGamer that when compared to other options, Twitch seemed like it had "more to figure out".

 2020–present: Rise to popularity and Dream SMP

 Smith's popularity grew significantly after joining the Dream SMP, an invite-only Minecraft survival multiplayer (SMP) server, in 2020.
-He quickly became a key character on the server, often collaborating with fellow streamers like TommyInnit and Dream, the server's owner.
+He quickly became a key character on the server, often collaborating with fellow-streamers like TommyInnit and Dream, the server's owner.

-In February 2021, Smith participated in PogChamps 3, an online chess tournament for content creators hosted by Chess.com, reaching the semifinals of the consolation bracket before losing to fellow streamer Neekolul.
+In February 2021, Smith participated in PogChamps 3, an online chess tournament for content creators hosted by Chess.com, reaching the semifinals of the consolation bracket before losing to his fellow-streamer Neekolul.